gala-m/Rute-Map/README.md

 # Contributing
 Contributions, bug reports and pull requests are welcome.
-On the site, verify routes and flag mistakes or false information.
+On the site, verifing routes and flagging mistakes or false information is very helpful.

 # Questions
-For questions, community help and discussions you can use the discussions forum
+For questions and feedback you can use the discussions forum.